 In a serious cinephile, THEO PANAYIDES meets a director of only two films in 20 years who has a love for off-centre material

 How to describe Richard Kwietniowski?
 Well, he’s left-handed.
 He likes dogs.
 He likes watching films – to put it mildly – and likes to sit in the front row, “so I’m completely surrounded”.
-He’s shaven-headed and jutting-chinned.
+He’s shaven-headed and pointy-chinned.
 He’s not very tall, and may be a little self-conscious about it.
 At one point he insists, in his charming self-deprecating way, that he’s no good at networking – the socialising and glad-handing that’s part and parcel of a career in the film industry – “I don’t really understand it, it sounds very American”.

 So he doesn’t work the room at parties?